 We use standard equipment for testing.

 Send the promo code by email to firstname.lastname@example.org, as well as any screens, pricing, and a detailed product description.
 Please make sure the code is working.
-Also include the name of the app, the Company name, address, phone, contact name and e-mail address.
+Remember to include the name of the app, the Company name, address, phone, contact name and e-mail address.

 Award Programs: KAPi Awards (Kids At Play Awards for Innovation) and the Bologna Ragazzi Digital Prize

-Products submitted to CTR are also considered for one of two prizes.
+Products submitted to CTR are also automatically considered for one of two prizes; however YOU MUST USE THE CONTEST ENTRY FORM (we’re just one vote of many).

 The annual KAPi Awards, to be given at the Kids at Play Summit in Las Vegas, NV during the first day of the International Consumer Electronics Show.
 Here’s how the award program works.